 - 4.1 Allegations may be brought to the Trust's attention in a number of ways and through a variety of sources.
 Appendix 1 sets out the disciplinary rules.
-As with disclosures made by children and young people, adults need to be aware that in making an allegation it is not always possible to keep the matter confidential.
-The Headteacher / HR Lead will need to decide upon the most appropriate course of action and may choose to proceed with an investigation even if the person making the allegation does not want them to. - 4.2 Allegations which involve issues of child protection and/or abuse of children by staff should be referred immediately to the Local Authority Designated Officer (LADO).
+As with disclosures made by children and young people, adults need to be aware that in making an allegation or raising a concern it is not always possible to keep the matter confidential.
+The Head Teacher/HR Department will need to decide upon the most appropriate course of action and may choose to proceed with an investigation even if the person making the allegation does not want them to. - 4.2 Allegations which involve issues of child protection and/or abuse of children by staff should be referred immediately to the Designated Officer of the Local Authority.
 See the Allegations of Abuse Against Staff Policy for further guidance on the management of this type of allegation.
-No further action under this procedure will usually be taken until the LADO has been consulted.
+No further action under this procedure will usually be taken until the Local Authority Designated Officer (LADO) has been consulted.